dodosaurus/endurance-legends/README.md

 - [x] dispalying and somehow holding last cards acquired in drawer, wiht dashboard still being most recent
 - [x] prepare button for Buy & Open booster, disable when not enough coins
 - [x] after opened pack we need to update frontend coins status immidiately
+- [x] when opening pack with same card that we already own - adjust the opening engine to correctly adjust number of copies (do we need to know when each copy was acuqired? we can throw out numberOfCopies in that case)
+- [x] adjust rarity modifiers

 ## TODO
+- [ ] show number of copies in collection page
 - [ ] show only owned cards in separate table in collection
-- [ ] when closing opening show loading state on coins card; also when synchronizing show loading state (dashboardSync ongoing)
-- [ ] when opening pack with same card that we already own - adjust the opening engine to correctly adjust number of copies (do we need to know when each copy was acuqired? we can throw out numberOfCopies in that case)
-- [ ] show number of copies in collection page
-- [ ] adjust rarity modifiers
 - [ ] implement quick way for cleaning ownedCards, transactions a collectedCards on user for testing
 - [ ] need activity generator for testing and test adding new activities and changing of distances and coins
 - earnings